musevlt/mpdaf/doc/installation.rst

   pkg-config: `Homebrew <http://brew.sh/>`_.
 Then, ``brew install cfitsio pkgconfig``.

-- It is also possible to install and use gcc to compile MPDAF with OpenMP support (for parallelized functions).
+- It is also possible to install and use gcc to compile MPDAF with OpenMP support (``brew install gcc --without-multilib``).
 Otherwise clang is used.

 - `Anaconda <http://continuum.io/downloads>`_ is a great scientific python distribution, it comes with up-to-date and pre-compiled versions of Numpy,